-MKT370 SERVICES MARKETING (3 CRS.)
+MKT370 Services Marketing (3 crs.)

 Examines marketing theory and methods applied to profit and nonprofit service industries such as health care, finance, transportation, retailing, tourism, sports, arts and consulting.
 Conceptual understanding of services and the analytical tools used in solving services marketing problems are discussed.
 Prerequisite: MKT305 or departmental permission.

-MKT380 SPORTS MARKETING (3 CRS.)
+MKT380 Sports Marketing (3 crs.)

 Analysis of sports, especially as marketing tools affect the performance, participants, spectators and society in general.
 Internal and external factors analyzed as they affect marketing and management actions.
-Prerequisite: MKT305.

-MKT390 SELECTED TOPICS IN MARKETING (1-3 CRS.)
+Prerequisite: MKT305 or departmental permission.

+MKT390 Selected Topics in Marketing (1-3 crs.)